NOW, LOVE

 • For data that examines whether outcomes have improved for Black New Orleanians since the Civil Rights era, check out these indicators across Employment, Income, Housing, Health, Education, and Criminal Justice from The Data Center’s 2018 report.

-Week 2 | Equalize Resources in Education
+Nugget 2 | Equalize Resources in Education

 • Listen to Nice White Parents - a podcast from New York Times and Serial Productions.